CoPO

 How does online service compare to service at a hearing presented to a Jury live?

-Jurors who serve online are not required to attend the hearing at a specific time and place but are instead required to view recorded proceedings during a specified window of time, allowing the Jurors to view and pause the proceedings when and as is more convenient to them.
-The online experience is otherwise designed to approximate that which Jurors at a live proceeding might have, including the ability to view uploads of text, photos, and videos admitted as evidence, and to read any provided jury instructions.
+Jurors who serve online are not required to attend a hearing at a specific time or place.
+Instead, they are required to view recorded proceedings during a designated window of time, allowing them to pause and resume the hearing when it is most convenient.
+The online experience is designed to mirror what Jurors at a live proceeding would encounter, including access to text, photo, and video exhibits, as well as any provided Jury instructions.

 Can’t I just cheat?